GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Experimental Results

 \subsection{RQ4: Quantitative Analysis for Real 99 Queries.}

-We compare \tool with the baseline CodeSearchNet, which consists of NBoW, biRNN, SelfAtt Encoder and 1D-CNN network, and UNIF to evaluate the performance on the real 99 queries because the selected baselines tend to have a better performance than others in Table~\ref{table-baselines}.
-Specifically, we return top-10 results for each query by different approaches.
-To measure the quality of returned programs, we calculate the cosine similarity between the query vector produced by the summary encoder $f_s$ and the returned top-10 program vectors produced by the program encoder $f_c$ and further average them over 99 queries to get the mean score~\footnote{The range of standard cosine similarity score belongs to [-1, 1], however, ElasticSearch changes the score into real positive values by adding ``1'' to the similarity score and updating the range to [0, 2]}.
+We compare GraphSearchNet with CodeSearchNet, which consists of NBoW, biRNN, SelfAtt Encoder and 1D-CNN, and UNIF to evaluate the performance on the real 99 queries because the selected baselines tend to have a better performance than others in Table~\ref{table-baselines}.
+Specifically, we return the top-1 result for each query by different approaches.
+We manually check these top-1 results by different approaches and find that they are related to the query.
+To measure the degree of correlation, we calculate the cosine similarity between the query vector produced by the summary encoder $f_s$ and the returned top-1 program vector produced by the program encoder $f_c$, and further average them over 99 queries to get the mean score.
 The mean similarity scores for these approaches are shown in Table~\ref{tbl-avg_score}.
-We can find that the scores produced by \tool are higher than others, which indicates that our approach can generate more accurate programs to the real query.
-We attribute it to the effectiveness of our approach on learning the semantic relations behind the program and the query.
+We can find that the cosine similarity scores produced by GraphSearchNet are higher than others, which indicates that the top-1 results returned by \tool are more relevant to the queries than baselines.
+We attribute it to the effectiveness of our approach to learning semantic relations between programs and queries.